 If you don’t have a journal, what holding you back?
 A journal will document your growth and offers a release of emotions by acknowledging your feelings.

 There have been so many times when I had a not-so-good day that journaling has made things way better.
-I think getting our feeling out of our bodies and onto paper creates a positive shift in our lives.
+Getting our feelings out of our bodies and onto paper creates a positive shift in our lives.

-Sometimes the hardest thing about journaling is to figure out what to write.
+Sometimes the most challenging thing about journaling is to figure out what to write.
 Here are 100+ Hygge Journal Writing Prompts to get you started.

 Social media is a fun way to socialize and connect with others.
 It can also be a huge time-suck if you’re not careful.